Icelandic summer is calling you for an adventure. | Check this out!

-Eyjafjallajökull is one of the few stratovolcanoes found in Iceland.
-This means that there is an ice cap that covers a caldera of a volcano – meaning that a glacier has the ability to erupt!
+Eyjafjallajökull is one of the few stratovolcanoes, or composite volcanoes, found in Iceland.
+This means that it is a conical volcano consisting of many layers of hardened volcanic material such as pumice, tephra and hardened lava.
+There is an ice cap that covers the caldera of the volcano – meaning that the glacier has the ability to erupt!
 Most of us know the name Eyjafjallajökull for exactly this reason.

-In 2010 Eyjafjallajökull famously erupted causing quite the scene, with ash clouds reaching all the way to Europe and its smoke grounding all air travel for five days!
+Back in 2010, Eyjafjallajökull famously erupted, causing chaos all over the world.
+The billowing ash clouds spread as far as Europe and air travel was grounded for 5 days.
 The eruption in Eyjafjallajökull in 2010 was extraordinary and one would have to search quite far back to find a comparison.

-The eruption has been compared to the eruptions of the great Katla Volcano which last went off in the year 1918, so as you can see you have to go back almost a century to find a comparison to the one you will read about here.
+The eruption has been compared to the eruptions of the great Katla Volcano which last went off in the year 1918, so as you can see, you have to go back almost a century to find a comparison to the eruption of Eyjafjallajökull.

 TOURS VISITING EYJAFJALLAJÖKULL